tonimctoni/SportMatcher/README.md

  - See if DOS attacks can be mitigated somehow.
 Right now it should be easy for an attacker to arbitrarily enlarge the `polls` hash map.

+ - API changed, so readme needs to change too.

 # Frontend Design

     - Navbar has 4 options: